-In our last blog, 3 Habits That Changed My Life, https://mswellnessproject.com/3-habits-that-changed-my-life/ we explored how healthy habit change can transform the way you choose to live.
-Whether your goal is practicing stress management strategies, spending more time with your family or losing 10 pounds; the steps to achieving these goals are the same.
+In, 3 Habits that Changed My Life, we explored how healthy habit change can transform the way you choose to live.
+Whether your goal is practicing stress management strategies, spending more time with your family, or losing 10 pounds; the steps to achieving these goals are the same.
 First, you must understand the nature of a habit.
 Secondly, and most importantly, you need to understand the motivation behind the ‘WHY.’
 Why do you want to change this habit?
 What do you get out of it?
 How will reaching this goal change your life?
 Knowing the purpose behind your goals is essential for lasting behavioral change to be successful.

 What is a habit?